Getting Started with FreeWheel APIs

 }'

-When updating existing resources, you must send in all fields associated with the node you are updating.
-FreeWheel will overwrite any current information with what is sent through the API instead of adding incremental information to what was previously selected.
+When updating existing resources, send in all fields associated with the node that is being updated.
+FreeWheel overwrites existing information with the content sent through the API.
 Unless otherwise specified:

-• The DELETE method permanently removes a member resource.
+The DELETE method removes a resource.
 For example:

 curl -X DELETE